dhaven/davidhaven-blog/content/hire-me/index.md

 → Assess the security posture of your cloud infrastructure and suggest path to improvements.

+Need something else?
+Don’t hesitate to get in touch!

 ## What people I've worked with have to say about me

 > I worked with David for a little over two years, with the last year as his manager.
 In that time, I was continually impressed by